khaicalalf/khaicalalf/README.md

 - 👋 Hi, I’m Muhammad Ghufron Khaical Alfaris
 - 👀 I’m interested in UI UX, Graphic Design, Illustration and Web Development
+- ⚡ I can be relied on in developing websites with Laravel
 - 🌱 I’m currently learning Front End Development with JS and React, UI UX Design and Illustration
 - 📫 You can reach me in alfaris.mgk@gmail.com